Alexander Tuzhilin: Education

+Career

+Tuzhilin joined the faculty at the New York University Stern School of Business in 1989 as an Assistant Professor of Information Systems.
+He is currently the Leonard N. Stern Professor of Business.
+He is also the Dean of Computer Science at the University of the People.

 Research

 Tuzhilin researches data mining in databases, personalization, recommender systems, and customer relationship management.

 In 2006, Tuzhilin was hired by Google and given access to its monitoring systems to do a study on click fraud.
 This was part of a class-action settlement requiring Google to offer advertisers up to $60 million in refunds.
 Tuzhilin concluded that defining and tracking click fraud will be difficult, because it is often not possible to decipher whether Web surfers were clicking on an advertising link out of malice or as part of an innocent online excursion.

 Patents

 In 2001, Tuzhilin patented a method of building customer profiles and using them to recommend products and services.
 Tuzhilin said of the patent, 'It's very broad and very general, and occupies some prime real estate in this space.
 It essentially covers technologies that are crucial for implementation of customer relationship management.'
 He added that the patent was careful not to stipulate that the technology was designed for Internet applications.
 Others pointed out that there were legal exceptions to business methods patents.
 Any individuals or companies that can show they have been engaged in a business practice for at least a year before a patent application for that practice was filed may be able to circumvent the patent.

 In March 2012, Yahoo sued Facebook for violating 10 of its patents.
 Facebook countersued Yahoo, claiming that it violated Facebook patents that covered 80% of the Yahoo's 2011 revenues.
 Three of Facebook's patents were originally granted to Tuzhilin.